 Note: S3 bucket names must be globally unique.
 If the bucket name you need is already in use, you can't use Amazon S3 for redirection.
 Consider other workarounds such as configuring redirection on your backend server.

 - Select the bucket you just created, and then choose Properties.
 Expand the Static Website Hosting drop-down menu, and then choose Redirect all requests to another host name.

 - In the Redirect all requests to another host name field, enter example.net, and then choose Save.

 - In the Route 53 console, select the hosted zone named example.com.

 - Create a resource record for example.com with the following values:

 Record Type: Choose A – IPv4 address.

 Alias: Choose Yes.

-Alias Target: Select the blank value field, expand the drop down menu, and then choose your S3 bucket under header S3 Website Endpoints.
+Alias Target: Select the blank value field, expand the drop-down menu, and then choose your S3 bucket under the heading S3 Website Endpoints.